Uzo2005/matinv/README.md

 We are currently doing linear algebra as a course and so I do lot of boring-ass calculations involving matrices.
 In this repo, I have set out to automate all the boring calculations, so that I can spend less time on my assignments.
+#### Usage
+    The intended use-case for this project is quick verification of hand-computed results of linear algebra problem sets and theorems.
+To be able to do this and maintain accuracy, I entirely avoided using floating point types and instead implemented `Fraction` as a numeric type.
+Using fractions to compute arithmetic operations ensured that every result obtained maintained 100% accuracy and that no floating-point error could hinder exploration.

+    For operations which involve row operations, calling `showSteps` on the result of these functions would print the necessary row operation steps needed to arrive at the final values.

+    I would strongly advise readers not to use code from this repository in their own applications because I have sacrificed speed of execution for the fun of exploration.

 #### So far I have implemented: